 1. Quality of food

 The flavor and quality of food is the most important factor you should consider while booking a restaurant.
 It might even be the restaurant where you and your partner had your first date or anniversary dinner.
-It can be more than just a restaurant but a venue that has a personal significance to you and your partner.
+It can be more than just a restaurant but a venue with a personal significance to you and your partner.

 2. Great for intimate weddings

 With your guest count, per plate price, and alcohol selection, more often than not, you can reach this minimum with no problem.
 You can also select how you’d like to pay, you can pre-pay a percentage of the total, and if you’d like a consumption bar, you can also do that and settle the bill at the end of the wedding.

 5. Less Managing

-Most restaurants also have in-house DJ / band / performers that usually play on the days you have it bought out, ask the restaurant if they are able to refer you to them and you will most likely get them at a better rate that to go searching for vendors on your own.
+Most restaurants also have in-house DJ / band / performers that usually play on the days you have it bought out; ask the restaurant if they can refer you to them, and you will most likely get them at a better rate than going searching for vendors on your own.